 Chimney stacks

 Repair category 2

-Notes Cracked masonry and weathering noted to the chimney stacks requiring attention.
+Notes Weathered stonework is evident to the chimney stacks.
+Ongoing maintenance and repair should be anticipated and budgeted for.

 Roofing including roof space

 Repair category 2

-Notes Loose and cracked slates noted.
+Notes There is a flat central platform.
+This type of roof covering has a limited life only and will require regular maintenance and eventual renewal.
+Loose and cracked slates noted.
 The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.